 India to See Surge in Spam During Festival Time

-According to a news from ITExaminer published on October 13, 2008, cyber-security experts predict nearly 20% growth in spam mails in India around Diwali, as spammers will try to take advantage of the festival time and flood inboxes with their messages embedded with keyloggers, Trojans and other malicious software.
+According to a news from ITExaminer published on October 13, 2008, cyber-security experts predict nearly 20% growth in spam mails in India around Diwali, as spammers will try to take advantage of the festival time and flood inboxes with their messages embedded with keyloggers, trojans and other malicious software.

 Further, according to the security experts, in the recent past, spammers have exploited users' interest in events like the Beijing Olympics and the US Presidential election to attract innocent e-mail users.
 The same spammers have also been cashing in on festivals like Christmas.
 Cyber-crooks are applying the same tactic to make money.